Attachment Trauma

 Opportunities to bond are disrupted by rascal histories of relationship trauma, bursts of emotion erupt and interrupt.
 The stings of the past re-emerge, reminding of trauma that we closely associate with belonging.

-Trauma from a Thousand Small Injuries
+Attachment Trauma from Repeated Emotional Injuries

 Life shattering events damage our psyches and interrupt normal processing.
 These traumatizing disasters require new learning, reorganizing and critical care for healing.
 However, single devastating events are not the only cause of trauma.
-Long, protracted experiences of emotional neglect, frustrating needs, and harsh judgements grates on well-being leaving notable scars on our souls.
+Long, protracted experiences of emotional neglect, frustrating needs, and harsh judgements grate on well-being leaving notable scars on our souls.

 My twenty-year marriage fits the latter.
 No notable single event, just a series of disappointments and loneliness.
 These traumatizing relationships give just enough space to hope they will improve—many never do.